Marian Goodman

 Marian Goodman (born 1928) is owner of the Marian Goodman Gallery, a contemporary art gallery opened in Manhattan, New York in 1977.
-Goodman is one of the most respected and influential gallerists of contemporary art in the world.
-She is known for introducing European artists like Gerhard Richter, Joseph Beuys, and Marcel Broodthaers to the United States and has represented a number of important artists including Steve McQueen, Thomas Struth, Pierre Huyghe, Thomas Schütte, Lothar Baumgarten, Tony Cragg, Richard Deacon, Tacita Dean, Christian Boltanski, Annette Messager, Chantal Akerman, Niele Toroni, Gabriel Orozco, Maurizio Cattelan, Giuseppe Penone, Giovanni Anselmo, Jeff Wall, Rineke Dijkstra, and William Kentridge.
-Marian Goodman gained prominence in the art world in the 1970s and 1980s, a time when few women worked in this sector.
+Considered one of the most influential gallerists of contemporary art in the world, Goodman is known for introducing European artists like Gerhard Richter, Joseph Beuys, and Marcel Broodthaers to the United States.

+Goodman gained prominence in the art world in the 1970s and 1980s, a time when few women worked in this sector.
+Her gallery has represented a number of artists including Steve McQueen, Thomas Struth, Pierre Huyghe, Thomas Schütte, Lothar Baumgarten, Tony Cragg, Richard Deacon, Tacita Dean, Christian Boltanski, Annette Messager, Chantal Akerman, Niele Toroni, Gabriel Orozco, Maurizio Cattelan, Giuseppe Penone, Giovanni Anselmo, Jeff Wall, Rineke Dijkstra, and William Kentridge.

 Early beginnings

 Born Marian Geller, Goodman grew up on the Upper West Side and attended the Little Red School House and Emerson College.
-In 1956, Goodman was one of a group of civically engaged mothers who successfully battled Robert Moses when he tried to expand the parking lot at Tavern on the Green, forcing him to build a playground instead.
+In 1956, Goodman was one of a group of mothers who successfully battled Robert Moses when he tried to expand the parking lot at Tavern on the Green, forcing him to build a playground instead.

 Her father, Maurice P. Geller, a first-generation Hungarian-American accountant, collected art, particularly that of Milton Avery.
-Goodman, herself, became an art dealer almost by accident, as a new divorcée who needed to support herself and two children.
+Goodman, became an art dealer as a new divorcée who needed to support herself and two children.
 In 1962, she organized a book of cheap prints of New York paintings to raise funds for the Walden School, where her children were students.
 In 1963, Goodman attended graduate school in art history at Columbia University.
 She was the only woman in her class.

 Goodman and partners opened Multiples, dealing in artists’ editions, in 1965.
 Multiples published prints, multiples, and books by American artists, such as Richard Artschwager, John Baldessari, Dan Graham, Sol LeWitt, Roy Lichtenstein, Claes Oldenburg, Robert Smithson, and Andy Warhol.
 In 1970, the year Multiples exhibited for the first time at Art Basel, Goodman published Artists and Photographs, a 19-piece portfolio exploring the way artists such as Ed Ruscha, Christo, and Bruce Nauman were incorporating photography into their work.

 From 1968 to 1975, Multiples worked with European artists, introducing early editions by Joseph Beuys, Marcel Broodthaers, Blinky Palermo, and Gerhard Richter to American audiences.
 Multiples also operated a space on La Cienega Boulevard on the Westside of Los Angeles for two years in the 1970s.